Georgia Meth Laws

 Georgia Methamphetamine Laws

 The purchase and possession of small amounts of methamphetamine results in different punishments upon conviction - the punishment will vary depending on the amount of the drug that the person has in his or her possession.
-For up to 2 grams, imprisonment for 1 to 3 years.
-For 2 to 4 grams, imprisonment for 1 to 8 years.
-For 4 to 28 grams, imprisonment for 1 to 25 years.
-If someone is convicted 3 times or more than the length of imprisonment may possibly double.
-Possession greater than 28 grams is considered Trafficking, and is discussed below.
 If a person abandons the drug in a public place then they may be liable for a misdemeanor as well.

 Methamphetamine Paraphernalia, or "Drug Related Objects", encompasses a wide range of items and devices for the manufacture, storage, testing, and use of the drug, and possession of the paraphernalia also results in criminal liability.
 Further, if someone is convicted of selling paraphernalia then they will also face this punishment.
 The first offense results in a misdemeanor.
 The second offense results in a misdemeanor of a "high and aggravated nature".
 Any conviction beyond the second results in a felony, imprisonment for between 1 and 5 years, and a fine of up to $5,000.